 Financial Independence is About Passive Income and Your Expenses

-Eventually, the concept of financial independence hit me – I made some major life changes to get my expenses in check and since then I have been completely free financially.
-Since the end of 2015 I’ve been free from the need to work, free from stress, and free to do what I love.
+Eventually, the concept of financial independence grew on me – I made some major life changes to get my expenses in check and since then I have been completely free financially.
+Since the end of 2015, I’ve been free from the need to work, free from stress, and free to do what I love.
 I was only 30 years old.

 Bonus: Get the ultimate strategy guide to creating 6-figure passive income from real estate

 - Educate yourself.
 Education is key.
 You need to relearn a lifetime of bad advice.

 - Make a plan.
 You are exponentially more likely to succeed with a written plan.